peterjc/thapbi-pict/docs/worked_example/edit_graph.rst

 Viewing the PDF
 ---------------

-You should be able to open the PDF file easily, and get something like this:
+You should be able to open the PDF file easily, and get something like this - lots of red circles for *Phytophthora*, some grey circles for sequences not in the database, and plenty of grey straight line edges between them.

 .. image:: https://user-images.githubusercontent.com/63959/60818082-d7d80100-a194-11e9-8002-7d855c0c0bd1.png

-In this representation, graph nodes (circles) represent unique sequences, and graph edges (straight lines) represent the edit distances between them.

-In the PDF output, nodes are coloured by genus (red for *Phytophthora*), and labelled if in the database at pecies level.
-Otherwise they are grey.
+In the PDF output, nodes are coloured by genus (red for *Phytophthora*), but only labelled if in the database at species level.

 The edges are solid for a one base pair edit distance, dashed for a two base pair edit distance, and dotted for a three base pair edit distance.
 All grey.